openvinotoolkit/openvino/src/frontends/paddle/docs/tests.md

 OpenVINO Paddle Frontend is covered by tests from the binary `paddle_tests`.
 This binary can be built by the target with the same name.

-OpenVINO Paddle Frontend [tests](../tests/) have next structure:
+OpenVINO Paddle Frontend [tests](../../../core/tests/frontend/paddle/) have next structure:
  * `test_models/gen_scripts/` - The python script to generate PaddlePaddle test models with handy helpers.
+ * `standalone_build` - PaddlePaddle frontend standalone build test.
- * `src` - PaddlePaddle frontend tests suite written using Google Test.
+ * a couple of files - PaddlePaddle frontend tests suite written using Google Test.

 OpenVINO Paddle Frontend Unit Test develop flow: